CCADynamicsGroup/SummerSchoolHandbook/source/practical.rst

 summer school and occasionally have meetings at CCA.

-We will be having catered breakfast served everyday for the first week (starting the week of July 6) at 9:00 AM on Monday and 9:30 AM Tuesday through Friday.
+We will be having catered breakfast served everyday for the first week (starting the week of July 6).
+See the schedule for more information.

-A Welcome Reception will be held on Tuesday, July 6th at 17:30 on the 12th Floor Rooftop of the Flatiron Institute (162 5th Ave).
+A Welcome Reception will be held on Tuesday, July 6th at 17:00 on the 12th Floor Rooftop of the Flatiron Institute (162 5th Ave).

 Please check in with security upon entering either building: You will need to